ayush-s-arora/prg-extension-boilerplate/README.md

 There needs to be at least one extension folder in [/extensions/src/](extensions/src) for ``npm run build`` to execute.
 In our case, it's [objectDetection](extensions/src/objectDetection).
 However, [objectDetection](extensions/src/objectDetection) does not load into the GUI.

-If you would like to load extensions from [/extensions/src/](extensions/src) into the GUI, please uncomment lines 2 and 77 in [index.jsx](packages/scratch-gui/src/lib/libraries/extensions/index.jsx).
+If you would like to load extensions from [/extensions/src/](extensions/src) into the GUI, please uncomment lines 2 and 80 (involving ``generatedDetails``) in [index.jsx](packages/scratch-gui/src/lib/libraries/extensions/index.jsx).
 That *should* restore functionality.

 # ✨ PRG Scratch Extension Development Environment